paulramisch/bundestag_speech_tagger/README.md

 The good quantitative results therefore lead to a careful consideration between the validation data results and the results on the whole dataset - data of which the models have seen 80 % during training.

 # 3. Machine Learning Models
-Here three different kinds of architecture approaches are being compared: LSTM, LSTM + Fasttext embeddings and BERT.
+Here three different kinds of architecture approaches are being compared: BiLSTM, BiLSTM + Fasttext embeddings and BERT.
 While the first are both based on the Long short-term memory (LSTM) architecture, the second used pretrained embeddings to encode the text.
 BERT is short for Bidirectional Encoder Representations is a transformer-based machine learning technique and today widely used for NLP tasks.

 The evolutionary step between LSTM and BERT are LSTM models with the Attention mechanism but is omitted here due to limited scope of this study.

 ## 3.1 LSTM architecture
 LSTM (Long Short-Term Memory) is a type of Recurrent Neural Network (RNN) architecture was is specifically developed to overcome the vanishing gradient problem in traditional RNNs by allowing the network to selectively retain information from previous time steps.
 In the context of NLP, the vanishing gradient problem can pose a significant challenge for traditional Recurrent Neural Networks (RNNs) in processing long sequences of text data.[[12]](#ref_12) As the gradients become very small during the error backpropagation process, it becomes difficult for the network to effectively learn from the long-term dependencies in the text data.
 LSTMs are comprised of memory cells, gates, and activation functions that help regulate the flow of information into and out of the cells.[[13]](#ref_13)

+Here a special variation of an LSTM is used: A BiLSTM (Bidirectional Long Short-Term Memory networks), a variation of LSTMs that are bidirectional, meaning they process the input sequence in both forward and backward directions, allowing them to capture both past and future context in the hidden state representation.[[14]](#ref_14)

 The input strings from the speeches go through an embedding layer that is used to convert the input text data into word representations in the form of vector embeddings, but it is not pre-trained on external data.
 Instead, the embeddings are learned from scratch during training, using the input text data to update the model parameters.